 Not that there was ever any doubt!
-It is so easy to neglect ourselves and therefore our bodies when we are on the run all day long driving here and there, working, checking our cell phones, worrying about our children, where we have to go next or what we have to do next.
+But it is easy to lose the connection between our bodies and our minds when we are on the run all day driving here and there, working, checking our cell phones, worrying about our children, where we have to go next or what we have to do next.
 We fail to fully experience what our bodies are telling or showing us.

-I was outside at a nearby shopping center the other day.
+The other day I was outside at a nearby shopping center.
 The wind was pretty gusty and had a chill to it.
 Since I had on a warm coat I reveled for several minutes in feeling the crispness of the wind on my face, cool and refreshing as opposed to the wintry blasts often experienced during the wintry months.

-I felt the wind whipping my hair into tangled mess.
-The warmth of my coat was protective and comforting against the winds’ force.
+I felt the wind whipping my hair into a tangled mess.
+The warmth of my coat was protective and comforting against the wind’s force.
 My hands were pocketed and felt snug and warm as I stood there looking and listening.

 The Sense of Sight

 I saw leaves propelled in every direction by the wind.
 People’s hair and clothing whipping around from the gusts.
-A woman sitting outside the store where she worked was taking a cigarette break, hunched over and cold looking with only a sweater on.
+A woman sitting outside the store where she worked was taking a cigarette break, hunched over, obviously cold with only a sweater on.
 I nodded and smiled at her.
 She smiled back.

 I have always been a tree lover and have always loved this tree.
 So I admired it’s structure, strength and expansive beauty and snapped this picture with my phone.(See https://joyful2beeblogs.com/2016/03/14/people-and-trees/ )

-This tree is majestic and seems to rise like a living being out of the ground into which it is safely anchored and fed from.
+This tree is majestic and seems to rise as a living being out of the ground into which it is safely anchored and from which it is fed.

 Actually when you think about it, the tree is a living being.
 Its trunk has knotholes which may have housed squirrel families at one time or was the place where a huge limb was broken off by a strong wind.